je-suis-tm/web-scraping/README.md

 The URL is still in page source!
 The HTML tag for the hidden link is `<script>`.
 As I have mentioned at the beginning of this README file, scraping is about patience and attention to details.
 If you try to search all `<script>` tags, you will end up with more than 100 results.
 It took me a while for me to sniff the data source.
 My friends, patience is a virtue.

 As for other websites, we may not be that lucky.
-Take <a href= https://www.euronext.com/en/products/indices/FR0003502079-XPAR>Euronext</a> for example, you won’t find any data in page source.
+Take <a href= https://www.euronext.com/en/products/indices/FR0003502079-XPAR>Euronext</a> for example, you won't find any data in page source.
 We have to right click and select inspect element (CTRL+SHIFT+I in Chrome, F12 in IE).

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20inspect%20element.png)

 The next step is to select Network Monitor in a pop-up window.
-Now let’s view data.
+Now let's view data.

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20network.PNG)